-What You Can Never Do After Hip Replacement Surgery
+What You Can Never Do After Hip Replacement

 Hip replacement surgery is very common these days and has a high success rate.
 However, if you’ve had an operation, you need to think carefully about adjusting your lifestyle and physical movement expectations.
-After this joint replacement surgery, there are certain things you should never do.
+After this surgery, there are certain things you should never do.
 Don’t think that after surgery you should not engage in any physical activity.
 As long as you follow your therapist’s advice on movement restrictions while exercising, you should be fine.
 So, talk to your physical therapist to see what they advise in your specific circumstances.

 Image demonstrating pain after hip replacement surgery